 The addition of new libraries would assist even more residents with getting access to the invaluable services provided by our library systems.
-Last year, \$1 million in grant funding was allocated.
-Palm Beach County SUPPORTS full funding of \$11 million to support all eligible applications for grant funding.
+Last year, \$1 million in grant funding was allocated, but was ultimately vetoed.
+Palm Beach County SUPPORTS full funding of \$16.8 million to support all eligible applications for grant funding.